clojurists-together/clojuriststogether.org/resources/markdown/jobs.md

 - You are product oriented, combining thoughtfulness with pragmatism and a will to get stuff done.
 You are calm and focused under pressure, and consider work-life balance essential for long-term happiness and productivity.
 - You believe effective and successful work is made possible by clear and honest communication, with a shared understanding of the long-term vision and immediate next actions.
 When you don't fully understand something, you ask lots of questions and use the opportunity to learn and grow.

-If you’re looking for an incredible opportunity and a great place to work, we’re excited to consider your application.
+If you’re looking for an incredible opportunity and a great place to work, Pitch is excited to consider your application.

 ### [Senior Frontend Engineer](http://careers.pitch.io/p/4977a65eeaea01-senior-frontend-engineer)